flatcar-archive/flatcar-docs/etcd/etcd-live-cluster-reconfiguration.md

 * Initialize a one-member etcd cluster using the initial [data directory][data-dir]
 * Resize this etcd cluster by adding new etcd members by following the steps in the [change the etcd cluster size][change-cluster-size] section.

-This document is an adaptation for Container Linux of the official [etcd disaster recovery guide][disaster-recovery], and uses systemd [drop-ins][drop-in] for convenience.
+This document is an adaptation for CoreOS Container Linux of the official [etcd disaster recovery guide][disaster-recovery], and uses systemd [drop-ins][drop-in] for convenience.

 Consider a three-node cluster with two permanently lost members.